Dedovshchina

-Dedovshchina (дедовщина, /ru/) is the informal practice of hazing and abuse of junior conscripts historically in the Soviet Armed Forces and today in the Russian Armed Forces, Internal troops, and to a lesser extent FSB, Border Guards, as well as in other armed forces and special services of former Soviet Republics.
+Dedovshchina (дедовщина, /ru/) is the informal practice of hazing and abuse of junior conscripts historically in the Soviet Armed Forces and today in the Russian Armed Forces, internal troops, and to a lesser extent FSB, Border Guards, as well as in other armed forces and special services of former Soviet Republics.
 It consists of brutalization by more senior conscripts, NCOs, and officers.
 It is a form of non-statutory dominant-status relations between military personnel; the most common form of non-statutory relations, which is a violation of the statutory rules of relations between conscripts, based on the informal hierarchical division of soldiers and sergeants by enlistment and length of service.

-The cultural basis of Dedovshchina is made up of traditions, customs and rituals that are passed down from conscript to conscript.
+The cultural basis of dedovshchina is made up of traditions, customs and rituals that are passed down from conscript to conscript.
 Often (but not always), these traditions and rituals are associated with the humiliation of the honor and dignity of servicemen of the later conscription by servicemen of the earlier conscription.
-Dedovshchina encompasses a variety of subordinating and humiliating activities undertaken by the junior ranks, from doing the chores of the senior ranks, to violent and sometimes deadly physical and psychological abuse, not unlike an extremely vicious form of bullying or torture, including sexual torture and anal rape.
+Dedovshchina encompasses a variety of subordinating and humiliating activities undertaken by the junior ranks, from doing the chores of the senior ranks, to violent and sometimes deadly physical and psychological abuse, such as bullying, torture, sexual torture, and anal rape.
 There have been occasions where soldiers have been seriously injured or killed.